Start an Application

 PCPA can also be part of a four-year path to a bachelor’s degree.
 Students earn approximately 60 to 70 units of Theatre credits in the two years with us.
 We have relationships with schools that accept our students as juniors; however, our goal is to make sure our students are ready to enter the professional world after two years of training with us.

 For a partial list of alumni, please click here.

 The two years are rigorous.
-Acting students are in the studios and technical theatre students are in the shops with their mentors in the mornings and afternoons and then return for rehearsal or production in the evenings, 6 days a week.
+Acting students are in the studios and technical theatre students are in the shops with their mentors in the mornings and afternoons and then return for rehearsal or production in the evenings, five and sometimes six days a week.
 It is all theatre all the time.
 We offer no general education classes.

 We accept 30 acting students a year and 12 technical theatre students.
 The students range from serious theatre students who just finished strong high school programs to students with some college and students with a bachelor’s degree.
 We specialize in helping students with a strong foundation turn that foundation into a long career.

 One of the things that makes PCPA unique is that the students are taught and mentored by professionals who actually do this for a living.
 In the acting conservatory, we have approximately one professional mentor for every four students.
 In the technical theatre conservatory, there is one professional mentor for every two students.

 PCPA’s Acting Conservatory invites casting directors, agents, artistic directors, guest directors, and more to see the student’s work during their training.
 Over the last five years, approximately 87% of our actors have been paid to act within a year of graduation.

 PCPA’s Technical Theatre Conservatory has wonderful relationships with Disney, Cirque du Sole, ZFX, The Oregon Shakespeare Festival, and more.
 Plus, over the last 5 years 100% of our technical theatre graduates have been paid as technicians within a year of graduation.